Edgar Brandt - A Pair of French Art Deco Wrought-Iron Pedestals circa 1920

 Location:

-1930s Side Table attributed to Jules Leleu
+1940s Side Table by Jules Leleu